Travis

 - sudo apt-get update

-Windows: common build problems and known issues #
+Windows: Common build problems and Known issues #

-For a list of common build problems on Windows, known issues and workarounds, please visit the [Travis CI community forum].(https://travis-ci.community/t/current-known-issues-please-read-this-before-posting-a-new-topic/264).
+For a list of common build problems on Windows, known issues, and workarounds, please visit the [Travis CI community forum].(https://travis-ci.community/t/current-known-issues-please-read-this-before-posting-a-new-topic/264).
 The Travis CI community forum provides better visibility on the issues customers are running into and how to solve them.

 Travis CI uses virtual machine snapshotting to make sure no state is preserved between builds.
 If you modify the CI environment by writing something to a data store, creating files or installing a package via apt, it does not affect subsequent builds.